astaxie/docs/en-US/mvc/controller/controller.md

 }
 ```

-Here is our logic of it: executes `Prepare`.
-It is he order of Go finding methods in struct, finding towards parent classes one by one.
+Here is our logic of it: executes `Prepare` first.
+It is the order of Go to find methods in struct, finding towards parent classes one by one.
 While execute `BaseAdminRouter`, checks if it has `Prepare` method.
-If no, keep finding `baseRouter`. :TODO
-这样我们的执行器执行的逻辑是这样的，首先执行Prepare，这个就是Go语言中strcut中寻找方法的顺序，依次往父类寻找。执行`BaseAdminRouter`时，查找他是否有`Prepare`方法，没有就寻找`baseRouter`，找到了，那么就执行逻辑，然后在`baseRouter`里面的`this.AppController`即为当前执行的控制器`BaseAdminRouter`，因为会执行`BaseAdminRouter.NestPrepare`方法。然后开始执行相应的Get方法或者Post方法。
+If no, keep finding `baseRouter`.
+If yes, it will execute the logic and `this.AppController` in `baseRouter` is the current executing Controller `BaseAdminRouter`.
+Then it will execute `BaseAdminRouter.NestPrepare` method.
+Then it will start executing related `GET` or `POST` method.